pramod-sharma/pramod-sharma.github.io/_posts/2015-12-25-aws_iops_vs_raid.markdown

 For Linux one may use <b>mdadm</b> to setup RAID servers. <a href='http://www.tecmint.com/author/babinlonston/'> Babin Lonston </a> has wrote one cool article for it <a href='http://www.tecmint.com/create-raid-5-in-linux/'>here</a>.
 You may go for it
 To calculate your RAID Setup requirement use calculator <a href='http://www.thecloudcalculator.com/calculators/disk-raid-and-iops.html'> here </a>

 But remeber it all depends on your needs.
-Please comment incase you find any issue with this approach and remain enjoying your startup life!
+Please comment incase you find any issue with this approach.